Lilith (Darkstalkers): Conception and design

 When developing Vampire Savior, the third game in Capcom's Darkstalkers franchise, several new characters were planned.
 The process proved to be particularly strenuous, with all but one of the first batch of new character designs and story scrapped and the project started over.
-With the second batch, one concept included a headswap of the previously established succubus character Morrigan Aensland, with lead developer Haruo Murata asking the question "Why does Morrigan have a doppleganger?" and developing the character around that.
+With the second batch, one concept included a headswap of the previously established succubus character Morrigan Aensland, with lead developer Haruo Murata asking the question "Why does Morrigan have a doppelgänger?" and developing the character around that.
 The earliest design was a half-angel older sister for Morrigan, appearing exactly identical to her but having short hair as well as angel wings on her head that could unfurl.
 This concept would have been an evil character, and one frequently bullied by Morrigan.

+General Producer Noritaka Funamizu wanted characters like Lilith to appeal to general audiences who liked character art and visual flair, intending them to stop and look at the arcade cabinet in awe at how they were animated.
+The design was overseen by artist Akira "Akiman" Yasuda, who had developed several characters for Capcom, but had received hard rejection early on for his work on Sakura Kasugano just prior for Street Fighter Alpha 2.
+By contrast, he found Funamizu to be supportive of his efforts, particularly with Lilith.
+Funamizu in an interview stated that Yasuda's character designs were influenced by his personal tastes at the time, which gravitated around short haired girls and an emphasis on buttocks.
+Yasuda added his belief that in order for the character design to work, one had to engage less on corporate calculation, and instead indulge on their personal biases, fetishes, and interests.

-The game's new character designs were refined as things progressed, with character designer Akira "Akiman" Yasuda involved.
-In an interview, the team noted that Yasuda was influenced by his fixations at any given one time, and he put particular influence on characters with short hair but also illustrating their buttocks.
-During this period, other designs were considered, such as an angelic ballerina that fought by dancing, and would just accidentally hurt her opponents.
+Several approaches were considered, such as an angelic ballerina that fought by dancing, and would just accidentally hurt her opponents.
 For this version, angel wings would have appeared on her back only when jumping, as they felt having them permanently displayed would have made her resemble the character Honey from Fighting Vipers.
 While they shifted away from the angel concept, several elements were still considered later on, such as including cherubs in some of her attacks.

 Towards the end, Lilith was redesigned to be closer to Morrigan in appearance but as a flat-chested androgynous otokonoko, a male character presenting as female.
 Murata would later comment on the intended concept, stating it was too ahead of its time.
 Lilith's gender would instead be defined as "Unknown", though the character would be referred to with female pronouns.
 Murata clarified further that while Lilith's body appears feminine because she's copying Morrigan, they wanted it to be unclear whether she's male or female.
 Meanwhile, while concept art emphasized that Lilith was not Morrigan's sister, the press release for E3 1997 specifically described her as such.

-Lilith stands 168 cm tall (5 ft 6 in) and has three sizes of 74-59-83 cm (29-23-33 in).
+Lilith stands and has three sizes of 74-59-83 cm (29-23-33 in).